muhammadn/muhammadn.github.io/_posts/2021-01-21-annoying-phishers.md

 So here is the script (do not abuse it but you can read it for educational purposes)

-fills the database with large random data
+fills the database with large random data at 500kb per column
 ```
 import logging
 import threading